AndrzejAd/QuestDDD/README.md

  |-> registering
 ```

 Are the heart of the api.
-They communicate between each other only by Spring events (mainly to send some mails).
+They communicate between each other only by Spring events (mainly to order sending mails).